 - Snow – also called “print snow,” this word is slang for the white, flaky print defects that are frequently found on sportscards.

-- Wax Stain – a stain on a card caused by the wax on the card wrapper.
-Wax stains on a card front can be removed, due to the coating on the card surface, while wax stains on the card reverse are permanent.
+- Wax Stain – is a stain on a card caused by the wax on the card wrapper.
+Wax stains on a card front can be removed, due to the coating on the card surface, while wax stains on the card back are permanent.